hansaskov/view/README.md

 - [-] Changeing organization should leave you on the same page but with updated params
 - [-] Leave organization
 - [x] Change the name of your organization
-- [ ] List all members of an organization
+- [ ] Refactor to Use slug of organization in URL like "organization/slug/"
+- [ ] Fix issue with rerendering organization.
 - [ ] Kick a user from an organization.
 - [ ] Switch role of a user.
 - [ ] Invite users to an organization